iterative/dvc.org/content/blog/2021-08-24-pre-defined-models-exp.md

 efforts and make a decision on which model works best for your project.
 In this case, it seems like SqueezeNet might be the winner!

+You can take all of the DVC setup and apply this to your own custom fine-tuning use case.

 ## Conclusion

 When you're working with pretrained models, it can be hard to fine-tune them to